andrewmoses/andrewmoses.github.io/_posts/2019-11-27-quiet-time.md

 C - Command:

 T - Teaching: Trust God, no matter how bad the storms in life are.
 God can change anything.
 I just need to put my faith in God.
+Even with God in the boat, there was a storm.
+But good news is, God will help us through the storm.
+Have faith and move forward boldly, don't be afraid of the storm.